These gluten-free double chocolate chip cookies are crispy on the outside, chewy on the inside, buttery, and perfectly sweet.

 - Preheat oven to 350ºF.

-- In a large bowl, beat butter, sugar, egg and vanilla until light and fluffy.
+- In a large bowl or stand mixer, beat butter, sugar, egg, and vanilla until light and fluffy.

 - Combine the flour, cocoa, baking soda, and salt with a fork in a separate bowl.

 - Stir into the butter mixture until well blended.

 - Mix in the chocolate chips with a firm silicone spatula.

 - Drop dough onto the prepped cookie sheets (about 1 rounded tablespoon).